herbsjs/herbsjs.github.io/docs/glues/herbs2gql.md

 const [gql, resolver] = usecase2mutation(givenAUseCase, resolverFunc, options)
 ```

+### Apollo Errors and Err

+Herbs2gql translates Herbs [Known Errors​](/docs/usecase/result#known-errors) to Apollo Errors as described in the documentation.

 #### Example

 Additionally you can view a simple demo application of this library in [todolist-on-herbs](https://github.com/herbsjs/todolist-on-herbs).